H2-data/Steam_Data_Evaluation/README.md

 </div>
 <br>

-This ensures each individual tag flows through the model as a many-to-1 relationship.
+This ensures each individual genre flows through the model as a many-to-1 relationship.
 I repeated the process for 'Tags' and 'Language.'
 Below is the final model:
 <br>

 <img width="1422" height="713" alt="image" src="https://github.com/user-attachments/assets/21f080cf-6cc5-4693-9e6c-5cfbddb41745" />